 We also believe that a significant portion of our executives' cash compensation should be based on the attainment of business goals established by our board of directors or the compensation committee.
-Each of our named executive officers other than Troy Ignelzi, our former chief financial officer, participated in our 2019 Senior Executive Cash Incentive Bonus Plan ("2019 Bonus Plan").
-The 2019 Bonus Plan provides for formula-based incentive payments based upon the achievement of certain corporate and individual performance goals and objectives approved by our board of directors and compensation committee, respectively.
+Each of our named executive officers participated in our 2021 Senior Executive Cash Incentive Bonus Plan ("2021 Bonus Plan").
+The 2021 Bonus Plan provides for formula-based incentive payments based upon the achievement of certain corporate and individual performance goals and objectives approved by our board of directors and compensation committee, respectively.
 We typically establish bonus targets for our named executive officers and conduct an annual performance review process to serve as the basis for determining eligibility for any such bonuses.
 Among the key parameters that typically are the basis for such bonus determinations are our achievement of overall corporate goals and the achievement of specified goals and objectives by each individual employee.
-With respect to performance in fiscal year 2019, the target bonus opportunity as a percentage of base salary for each of Mr. Tucker, Ms. Nokes and Mr. Ignelzi were 50%, 30% and 37%, respectively.
+With respect to performance in fiscal year 2021, the target bonus opportunity as a percentage of base salary for each of Mr. Tucker and Ms. Nokes were 50% and 30%, respectively.